pa28/hamclock-systemd/README.md

 start the version that matches your system.

 This change makes the package and the installed footprint a little bigger.
-Each version is about 4 MB, to even with a smallish 8 GB SDCard that is not really significant.
+Each version is about 4 MB, relative to even a smallish 8 GB SDCard that is not really significant.

 ## Versioning